sradics/digital-garden/_notes/Team Genius.md

 proximity among team members is a predictor of the quality of team outcomes. — location: [1665](kindle://book?action=open&asin=B00OG8AXKO&location=1665) ^ref-57974

 ---
+proximity among team members is a predictor of the quality of team — location: [1740](kindle://book?action=open&asin=B00OG8AXKO&location=1740) ^ref-18101

+---
 So the challenge in such a case is to replace traditional physical proximity with something else: regular online meetings, enhanced communications tools (such as telepresence technology), team rituals, nonwork activities, and, whenever possible, actually getting the team physically together in a single place. — location: [1671](kindle://book?action=open&asin=B00OG8AXKO&location=1671) ^ref-2019

 ---